 - Clean with a mild detergent solution or a specially formulated marble-cleaning liquid

 - Rub or mop the floors gently; never scrub

 - Apply a marble sealer to create a protective barrier to prevent staining

 - Do not drag heavy objects over it

 - Mop up spills, especially acidic liquids like vinegar

-- Ensure the marble slabs you buy are of the same thickness, ideally 18 mm and not less, else it may crack
+- Ensure the marble slabs you buy are of the same thickness, ideally, 18 mm and not less; else they may crack easily

 - Check for cracks and stains